iltommi/qdb-documentation/source/administration/system_requirements.rst

     * libc 2.17 or higher
     * Python 2.7.x (optional)
     * Java JDK (optional)
-        * Oracle Java JDK SE 1.6
-        * Oracle Java JDK EE 1.6
+        * Oracle Java JDK EE 8
-        * Oracle Java JDK SE 1.7
-        * Oracle Java JDK EE 1.7
+        * Oracle Java JDK EE 9
-        * OpenJDK 6
+        * OpenJDK 8
-        * OpenJDK 7u
+        * OpenJDK 9

 All other required libraries are included in the quasardb package.